codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 So far we looked at working with one element at a time.
 Here is a very useful function to combine elements of two or more collections.

-In `Haskell` the function is called `zip` and takes two collections and returns a collection of tuples with one element of each collection.
+In `Haskell` the function is called `zip`, which takes two collections and returns a single collection of tuples.
+Each tuple containing one element of each collection.

 ``` Haskell
 zip [1, 2, 3] [4, 5, 6] -- Returns [(1, 4), (2, 5), (3, 6)]